Menu

 Common names:ZZ Plant, Zanzibar Gem, Arum Fern, Aroid Palm, Welcome Plant

-Native to:Eastern and southern tropical Africa
+Native to:Eastern Africa

 Toxicity:Toxic to humans and pets

-Mature size:3 feet (1 m) tall
+Mature size:5 feet (120 cm) tall

 Hardiness:USDA hardiness zones 9 to 10